Sustainability Calendar, 2025 milestones for the sustainable development

 Sustainability Calendar

 Each day of the calendar has its celebration, but the United Nations also usually highlights a specific issue and makes it the protagonist of the world agenda for an entire year.
-On this occasion, the UN has declared 2024 as the International Year of the Camelids.
+This time, the UN has declared 2025 as the International Year of Cooperatives, an initiative aimed at showcasing the transformative potential of cooperatives across economic, social, and environmental spheres.